trxtraining/bcms_s3/README.markdown

+# Overview

-# A [BrowserCMS](http://www.browsercms.org) module to allow storage of images and files on the Amazon S3 storage facility
+A [BrowserCMS](http://www.browsercms.org) module to allow storage of images and files on the Amazon S3 storage facility

+## Features

+* Allows uploaded files to be stored on Amazon S3.
+* Option to change caching to suit heroku and/or use 'www' as the prefix for the non-cms site.

 ## Using S3 for file storage
 To enable S3 file storage set Cms::S3.enabled in config/initializers/browsercms.rb (create this if it does not exist) to true.
 Ensure that you as provide a s3.yml file that contains your credentials and bucket.
 This should be in the following format